Weather Conditions to take care before setting up a balcony garden

 Generally, it’s nice to have a mix of perennials & annual plants in the balcony garden.
 That way you can enjoy annuals such as more delicate fresh herbs, like basil, summertime flowers, and even maybe some veggies.
 But including some perennials as well opens the possibility for some green even during gloomy winter months and also allows for larger plants to fill in your space since they will continue to grow year after year.

-When choosing containers, in addition to considering an appearance, also take into account what the containers are made of and their drainage.
-Pots made of porous material, such as terra cotta, offer better drainage than plastic pots, which don’t allow any water to escape from the soil itself.
-Drainage holes are also a good idea in order to help guard against root rot and over-watering.
-Putting saucers under drainage holes prevents water from running onto your patio and from spilling down off your balcony.
+When choosing containers, in addition to considering a display, also bear in mind of the drainage and what the bottles are made of.
+Flower Pots that are made of terra cotta often offer better drainage solutions than the standard plastic pots, which don’t allow water to drain from the soil.
+Sewerage holes or waste holes are also a good idea to help guard against root rot and over-watering.
+Putting saucers under drainage holes in your balcony gardens prevents water from running onto your patio and from spilling down off your balcony.

-To understand all these answers we visited to Go green nursery located at many corners of Mumbai.
-And we discovered many interesting concepts and ideas to inspire from.
+To understand all these answers, we visited to Go green nursery located at many corners of Mumbai.
+And we discovered many exciting concepts and ideas to inspire from.

-Balcony gardens can be intimate, manageable, useful, and absolutely stunning.
+Balcony gardens can be intimate, manageable, useful, and stunning.